John Makhoul

-John Makhoul is a Lebanese-American computer scientist who works in the field of speech and language processing.
+John Makhoul (born 1942) is a Lebanese-American computer scientist who works in the field of speech and language processing.
 Dr. Makhoul's work on linear predictive coding was used in the establishment of the Network Voice Protocol, which enabled the transmission of speech signals over the ARPANET.
 Makhoul is recognized in the field for his vital role in the areas of speech and language processing, including speech analysis, speech coding, speech recognition and speech understanding.
 He has made a number of significant contributions to the mathematical modeling of speech signals, including his work on linear prediction, and vector quantization.
 His patented work on the direct application of speech recognition techniques for accurate, language-independent optical character recognition (OCR) has had a dramatic impact on the ability to create OCR systems in multiple languages relatively quickly.

 Dr. Makhoul is a Chief Scientist at BBN Technologies, where he has led several successful research projects including the DARPA GALE program.

 Early life and education

-Makhoul was born in Deirmimas, a village in southern Lebanon.
+Makhoul was born in Deirmimas, a village in southern Lebanon, to an Evangelical family.
 He did his early schooling in Lebanon.
 During his high school years, he spent one year as an exchange student in a high school in Foley, Minnesota.
 He went to college at the American University of Beirut, where he graduated with a Bachelor of Engineering degree in Electrical Engineering in the year 1964.
 Makhoul then received his Master of Science degree in Electrical Engineering from Ohio State University in 1965, and finished his PhD from MIT in the year 1970.
 Makhoul has since been working at BBN Technologies.